 24 showstopping eclairs were the final challenge, the judges wanted them to remain eclair shaped, for there to be 2 different flavours and made from choux pastry.
 The flavours and decoration were completely up to the bakers.
 Chetna and Kate both made chocolate choux, and also both made Lemon Meringue eclairs.
 Martha and Luis were both inspired by America.
 Martha made a Maple Syrup & Bacon eclair, while Luis used candied pecans to flavour his red and blue eclairs.

 Nancy was the only baker who made a savoury eclair, filling it with salmon and horseradish.
 The judges thought they were baked well and the filling was very good.
 Richard used lavendar and rose flavours in his baking and was very careful not to add too much so they didn’t taste like soap, Mary and Paul both were impressed that he used just enough of the flavours.
 He also presented his eclairs on a small homemade staircase!

 Kate left this week, which I was sad about as I really liked her.
 I think I will be sad to see anyone go from now on!
 She had a close call last week and unfortunately had a few issues this week with underbaked samosas and the judges did not like her eclairs as they could not taste the basil and her chocolate ones were messy.
 Richard was back on form this week after a similarly close call last week, and he won star baker.
 Next week the bakers tackle sweet dough, and it’s the quarter finals!
 It’s all going so quickly!

-I made the dough by adding 150g melted butter and 1 egg to 300g plain flour and a large pinch of salt.
+I made the dough by adding melted butter and egg to plain flour and salt.
 I mixed everything together until a dough formed.
-I kneaded it for a couple of minutes until smooth.
+Then I kneaded it for a couple of minutes until smooth.
 I left it in the bowl covered with cling film while I made the fillings.